 Elizabeth Knott Graydon

 Little is known of Elizabeth Knott from Dublin until she married Reverend George Graydon at Newmarket in Co.
 Cork on 16th May 1795.
 They spent time at Wilford Lodge (originally a residence of the landowners O’ Donnell family) about five miles from the town of Newport, Co.
-Mayo between 1795 and 1803.
+Mayo between 1795 & 1803.

 Reverend George Graydon

-George was the son of George Generosus Graydon and Jane (Maxwell).
-He had one sister also three brothers.
-When his father died, George and siblings were left in the custody of Sir Kildare Dixon Borrows, Bart of Gilltown.
-George Graydon entered Trinity College in November 1769 he graduated five years later with a .B.
-A. Degree, was conferred with an LL B during 1782.
-He worked in the medieval parish of St. Michael’s and All Angels on High Street, Dublin between the years 1791-1797.
-He was Vicar of Burrishoole from 1793 up to his demise also he was Preberdary in two other churches simultaneously.
-He was an Explorer plus a Collector of Volcanic Specimens.
-Graydon was elected the 100th member of the Royal Irish Academy, Dublin, (the Society for promotion of Arts, Polite Literature and Science.)
-He served on the council of that learned body, also served as secretary for foreign correspondence for two periods. [iv]
+George was the son of George Generosus Graydon & Jane (Maxwell) & he had one sister also three brothers.
+When his father’s demise occurred George with his siblings were left in Sir Kildare Dixon Borrows, Bart of Gilltown’s custody.
+George Graydon entered Trinity College during November 1769.
+He graduated five years later with a B. A. Degree then conferred with an LL B during 1782.
+He worked in the medieval parish of St. Michael’s & All Angels on High Street, Dublin between the years 1791-1797.
+He was appointed vicar of Burrishoole from 1793 up to his demise.
+He was preberdary in two other Churches simultaneously.
+He was an explorer also a collector of volcanic specimens.
+George Graydon was elected the one hundredth member of the Royal Irish Academy, Dublin, (the Society for promotion of Arts, Polite Literature and Science) He served on the council of that learned body.
+He also served as Secretary for Foreign Correspondence for two periods.

-During 1791 he left for Italy to observe at first hand the features of the Volcanic Terrain.
+During 1791 George Graydon departed for Italy to observe at first hand the features of the volcanic terrain.
 He collected rock samples from Vesuvias.
 On his return to Ireland Graydon donated large collections of lavas, other rocks also fossils to the Museum of the Royal Irish Academy.
-He published two Papers on the subject of Fossil fish and an igneous intrusion for Vesuvias area.
-Graydon’s diary of travels and Catalogue of Specimens are now housed within the Dept. of Geology at Trinity College, Dublin.
-Considerable information re Graydon’s interests is available in the form of letters catalogues and diaries at the Royal Irish Academy.[v]
+He published two papers on the subject of fossil fish with an igneous intrusion for Vesuvias area.
+His diary of travels & catalogue of specimens are now housed within the Department of Geology at Trinity College, Dublin.
+Considerable information re Graydon’s interests is available in the form of letters, catalogues also diaries at the Royal Irish Academy.
+His demise occurred during 1803.

-When her husband George died during 1803 Elizabeth kept a record of her administration of his Estate up to April 1807 when she had finalized his funeral affairs.
-The 11 page document shows that George lived a comfortable life he was responsible for heavy debts incurred by his brother Robert who had predeceased him by three years.
-As well as the debt of 400 pounds himself he had acted as joint security for his brother’s debt (he paid these off by arranging a loan with his friend William Borrow) he took out a life insurance policy for 1,000 pounds.
-Elizabeth was forced to sell all her belongings but was left with a shortfall of 184 hundred pounds.
-The sale of effects; were Graydon’s Mineral Collection went to Trinity College for one pound, his paintings collected two pounds plus seventeen shillings and nine pence, his book sales amounted to three hundred & four pounds.
+Following her husband’s demise Elizabeth kept a record of her administration of his estate up to April 1807 when she had finalized his funeral affairs.
+The eleven-page document displayed that George Graydon lived a comfortable life: though he was responsible for heavy debts incurred by his brother Robert who had predeceased him by three years.
+As well as a personal debt of four hundred pounds he had acted as joint security for his brother’s debt (he paid these off by arranging a loan with his friend William Borrow) he took out a life insurance policy for one thousand pounds.
+Elizabeth Knott Graydon was forced to sell all her belongings but was left with a shortfall of one hundred pounds & eighty-four pounds The sale of effects included: Graydon’s mineral collection that went to Trinity College for one pound, his paintings collected two pounds & seventeen shillings & nine pence, his book sales amounted to three hundred & four pounds.